 - Consent requirements for SAPS

-- If you live in a remote area - a stand alone power system could be a good way to get your electricity.
+- If you live in a remote area and are not already connected to the electricity grid - a stand alone power system could be a good way to get your electricity.

 - If there is no connection to the electricity network - micro-generation, control and storage technologies are often used together as stand alone power systems.

 Connecting your rural property to the electricity network can be expensive - costing as much $25,000 per kilometre.
 So you don't have to be far from the nearest electricity lines for a stand alone power system to be a better alternative.

 Because stand alone power systems aren’t connected to the electricity network, you usually need a back-up generator (diesel, petrol or biodiesel) - for example when it's too cloudy for your solar PVs or there isn’t enough wind to drive your wind turbine.

 Using a diesel generator can create high levels of greenhouse gas emissions and noise.
 You can minimise the need for diesel back-up by:

 - staying connected to New Zealand's relatively ‘green' electricity grid

 - carefully designing your stand alone power systems